diablodale/dp.docs/docs/_max/tutorials/skeleton_joints.md

 by the panel object.

 When you want to learn more, please see the help file included with the plugin download.
-Each section tab of the help file includes comments at key locations of the patch.
+Each tab in the help file includes comments at key locations of the patch.
-Naturally, the reference documentation is good for technical details.
+Naturally, this documentation website is good for technical details.